 “This is Chicago.
 Both my brothers are dead and I’m standing here.”

-With music-centred dramas like Step Up (2006) and High School Musical (2006) once at the heart of everyone’s emotional and financial investment, I had low expectations when Netflix’s Beats graced the screen.
-And yet, I found myself invested in what was unfolding before my eyes.
+With music-centered drama films like Step Up (2006) and High School Musical (2006) once at the heart of everyone’s emotional and financial investment, I had low expectations when Netflix’s Beats graced the screen.

 Chris Robinson’s 2019 American drama presents August (Khalil Everage), a gifted teen producer debilitated by PTSD, who finds himself grappling with his fear of the outside world.
 When Romelo (Anthony Anderson), a manager has-been, stumbles into the boy’s life and trips over his beats, the walls protecting August come crashing down – subjecting him to both exhilarating possibilities, and the uncensored disfigurement of human empathy.